 “Uber is not interested in replacing traditional public transit modes.
 Rather, we believe ridesharing companies and their many product offerings can play a vital role in helping transit systems perform more efficiently and can assist transit agencies in providing more mobility options to transit riders.”

 Given the current and continued importance of basic infrastructure and the costs associated with related projects, it is critical to maximize infrastructure use cases and minimize risks of obsolescence.
 Incorporating foundational technologies into current projects can facilitate a transition to a more technologically enhanced system, both in terms of the built environment and public perception, while simultaneously creating a context that attracts innovation.
 (One example of this approach is Virginia Tech Transportation Institute’s recent successful application for funding from the U.S. Department of Transportation, to develop the concept of “mixed-fleets.”
-The objective of is to gradually and synergistically introduce autonomous trucks to the traditional freight industry.)
+The objective of which is to gradually and synergistically introduce autonomous trucks to the traditional freight industry.)
 Additionally, thoughtful proactive action can limit the need for costly retrofits.

 Communications Infrastructure: Strategy #6 will encourage efforts to maximize the potential of communications infrastructure, which may include: integrating smart and connective technologies (like Transit Signal Priority or other Adaptive Signal Control options) into every new signal; encouraging installation of communications technology-ready cabinets on road projects; exploring opportunities for existing infrastructure (lighting poles, stop lights, etc.) to support the installation of communications devices like 5G transmitters, or creating a “digital twin” of a locality, which can be used to simulate infrastructure changes as part of planning processes.